shariq1989/cookbook/content/recipe/salsa_cilantro_avocado.md

 +++
 title = "The Best Homemade Salsa with Cilantro and Avocado" date = "2021-05-05" description = "Skip going to the store and make your own chunky salsa at home.
 This homemade salsa is packed full of your favorites like tomatoes, onion, garlic, jalapenos, and cilantro.
-I hope you enjoy this fresh salsa recipe our family loves." tags = [
+I hope you enjoy this fresh salsa recipe our family (including our littles) loves." tags = [
     "side",
     "vegan",